 In our world of shrinking devices ORS Inc. has created the test equipment needed to verify these low volume packages.
 The HR-IVA® Analyzer was built specifically for testing cavity gases in very small volume packages.
 This new technology provides tremendous sensitivity to package volumes < 0.01cc (as low as 0.0003cc) compared to standard Quadrupole techniques which are applicable to samples larger than 0.01 cc.
 In a three (3) year development program to address industry trends to manufacture smaller and smaller devices, ORS has developed innovative calibration and testing technology for measuring small volume devices.
 We developed all-metal seal calibrator technology that allows us to calibrate the system at volumes ranging from 0.01cc (10,000nL) down to 100nL (1×10-6cc).
 We developed a high-speed, high-mass resolution and highly sensitive Time-Of-Flight (TOF) spectrometer to test the tiniest of devices with significant advancement in signal-to-noise.
-ORS is the only DLA suitable laboratory qualified to test device cavities <0.01cc.
-HR-IVA®System Specifications
+ORS is the only DLA suitable laboratory qualified to test device cavities <0.01cc (as low as 0.0003cc).

 - Spectra acquisition speed: 1 full spectra every 20 µs

 - Mass range: mass 2 to 150 standard (2-500 capable)